-Medical requirements for all students living on campus is completion of a physical examination, up to date immunizations and signed meningitis form.
-A copy of the physical, required immunizations and meningitis form must be on file in the health center prior to moving on campus.
+Students are required to complete a physical examination and complete medical history forms, have up-to-date immunizations and proof of primary insurance.
+A completed and signed meningitis waiver form must be on file in the health center prior to moving onto campus for those students who have not had a meningococcal ACWY vaccination within the past 5 years.
 Athletes need to contact their coach and athletic trainer regarding additional medical forms needed for participation in their sport.